-The Executive Headteacher and examinations manager are responsible for the safe and secure conduct of controlled assessments.
+The Head of Centre and Examinations Officer are responsible for the safe and secure conduct of controlled assessments.
 In meeting this responsibility they will:

-- ensure assessments comply with JCQ guidelines and awarding bodies' subject-specific instructions; - work with subject teachers to schedule controlled assessments... and ensure that: - clashes/problems over the timing or operation of controlled assessments are foreseen and resolved: - all staff involved have a calendar of events: - an internal appeals policy for controlled assessments is available.
+- ensure assessments comply with JCQ guidelines and awarding bodies' subject-specific instructions; - work with subject teachers to schedule controlled assessments... and ensure that: - clashes/problems over the timing or operation of controlled assessments are foreseen and resolved; - all staff involved have a calendar of events; - an internal appeals policy for controlled assessments is available.

-The Executive Headteacher and examinations officer will work with subject teachers to ensure that they are able to meet the responsibilities detailed below.
+Given the lack of a lengthy hierarchy at Red Balloon Centres ie heads of department etc, the Head of Centre and Examinations Officer will work with subject teachers to ensure that they are able to meet the responsibilities detailed below.